ZainRizvi/ZainRizvi.github.io/_drafts/using-gpus-with-r-in-jupyter-lab.md

         libxml2 \
         libxml2-dev

-We're installing some packages from via apt.
+We're installing some packages via apt.
 These are dependencies of some of the R packages we want.

 Seem safe enough